-To deal with the problems of {the} neglected temporal feature of current detection result and {the} feature difference in object association, we introduce a fancy Spatial-Temporal Mutual {Representation} Learning (STURE).
-The idea is enlightened by mutual learning strategy~\citep{RN983}, which learns feature collaboratively throughout the training process.
-In our STURE method, the spatial information is extracted by a detection learning network, and the temporal information learned by a sequence learning network is transfered to the detection learning network.
-At the train stage, given a pedestrian sequence, the current detection features learned by the detection learning network are forced to fit the feature of the sequence learning network.
+To deal with the problems of the neglected temporal feature of current detection result and the feature difference in object association, we introduce a fancy Spatial-Temporal Mutual Representation Learning (STURE).
+The idea is enlightened by mutual learning strategy~\citep{RN983}, which learns feature collaboratively throughout the training process. { In our proposed STURE, the temporal feature extracted a sequence learning network is transfered to the detection learning network.} At the train stage, given a pedestrian sequence, the current detection features learned by the detection learning network are forced to fit the feature of the sequence learning network.
 By using STURE, these spatial-temporal features are learned mutually by the sequence learning network and the detection learning network.
 At the test stage, the reinforced detection learning network is used to extract the features of the current detection.
 Because of the learned temporal information, the enforced current detection features are robust to various complex environments just as the historical sequence features in \Cref{fig:introduction}.
-At the same time, the feature difference {problem} between detection and sequence is solved, so the current candidate detection can {be associated} with the historical tracklets better in object association.
+At the same time, the feature difference problem between detection and sequence is solved, so the current candidate detection can be associated with the historical tracklets better in object association.

 To sum up, our main contributions are listed as follows: